Creative Writing Prompts for Crafting Compelling Imagery

 Some of the prompts in the book are story starters.
 Some are word lists.
 The prompts I’m sharing today are simple but provocative images that are designed to spark a writing session.

 In writing, imagery is the key that can unlock a reader’s imagination.
 When an image is rendered with the right combination of words, it magically appears in the reader’s mind like a photograph or film clip.

 A woman wearing a black dress is lying on the floor in a disheveled room.

-Now look at the image on the left.
+Now look at the image above.
 Note the details that are missing from the sentence above: the tilting couch and mirror, the shiny hardwood floor, and the brightly colored plastic flower in the foreground.
 These details were left out of the example sentence to create a white space, which the readers can fill in for themselves.

 One reader might imagine clothing scattered across a carpet, a broken lamp, and a woman who has been injured lying on the floor, waiting for help.
 Another reader might picture the aftermath of a party: dirty dishes, empty bottles, and a woman passed out from drinking too much wine.
 One reader will imagine a wild and beautiful young woman, another will picture an older, more refined woman.

 The perfect balance of description and white space provides just enough detail to make the image manifest, but not so much that the reader’s own imagination fails to be engaged.
 As a writer, it’s your job to know how much detail you need to include in your writing in order to bring out the most important elements of any image.